The Hidden Risks of Forgotten Subdomains in Your Infrastructure

 It starts innocently enough.
 Your marketing team needs a landing page for a new campaign, so they spin up promo.yourdomain.com.
 The development team creates staging.yourdomain.com for testing.
 A partner needs API access at api-partner.yourdomain.com.
 Before you know it, you’re managing an entire ecosystem of subdomains that nobody has a complete inventory of.

 The problem isn’t creating these subdomains.
 The problem is what happens afterward.
 Projects end, employees leave, priorities shift, and those subdomains get abandoned.
 But their DNS records?
 Those often remain active, pointing to resources that no longer exist or services you no longer control.
+If you’ve never done a thorough subdomain enumeration, you might be surprised by how many forgotten entries are lurking in your zone files.

 The Real-World Danger of Subdomain Takeover